Business, Energy, Environment and Sustainability MBA Major

 (1) WHARTON COURSES (at least 3 cu required)

-BEPP/OIDD 763: Energy Markets and Policy (van Benthem; 1 cu)
+BEPP/OIDD 763: Energy Markets and Policy (van Benthem; 1 cu – Spring)

 Over the last several decades, energy markets have become some of the most dynamic markets of the world economy.
-Traditional fossil fuel and electricity markets have seen a partial shift from heavy regulation to market-driven incentives, while rising environmental concerns have led to a wide array of new regulations and “environmental markets.”
-The growth of renewable energy could be another source of rapid change, but brings with it a whole new set of technological and policy challenges.
+Traditional fossil fuel and electricity markets have seen a partial shift from heavy regulation to market-driven incentives, while rising environmental concerns have led to a wide array of new regulations and “environmental markets”.
+The growth of renewable energy is another source of rapid change, but brings with it a whole new set of technological and policy challenges.
 This changing energy landscape requires quick adaptation from energy companies, but also offers opportunities to turn regulations into new business.
 The objective of this course is to provide the economist’s perspective on a broad range of topics that professionals in the energy industry will encounter.
-Topics include the effect of competition, market power and scarcity on energy prices, the impact of deregulation on electricity and fossil fuel markets, extraction and pricing of oil and gas, geopolitical uncertainty and risk in hydrocarbon investments, the environmental impact and policies related to the energy sector, environmental cap-and-trade markets, energy efficiency, the economics and finance of renewable energy, and recent developments in the transportation sector.
+Topics include the effect of competition, market power and scarcity on energy prices, extraction and pricing of oil and gas, geopolitical uncertainty and risk in hydrocarbon investments, the environmental policies related to the energy and transportation sectors and their effectiveness, cap-and-trade markets, and energy efficiency.
+There is special emphasis on the economics and finance of renewable energy, including an introduction to energy storage.

 The objective of this course is to provide students with detailed knowledge of corporate structures, valuation methods, project finance, risk management practices, corporate governance issues, and geo-political risks in the energy industry.
 In general, this course seeks to provide students with an overall context for understanding energy issues and risks, and how these might affect financing and investment decisions for both providers of energy and end-users of energy.